DBox2

 The DBox is a DVB satellite and cable digital television integrated receiver decoder (set-top box).
-They were distributed widely for use with Pay television channels.
+It were distributed widely for use with Pay television channels.

 It was commissioned by the Kirch group's DF1, an early German provider of digital television that later merged with Premiere.
 The hardware was developed and produced by Nokia though later also produced by Philips and Sagem under license.

 The combination of third-party developers and network connectivity which facilitates card sharing, makes DBox2 (and the DBox2 based Dreambox) use particularly common among enthusiasts and those who intend to obtain services without payment.
 It also enables the receiver to store digital copies of DVB MPEG transport streams on networked filesystems or broadcast the streams as IPTV to VideoLAN and XBMC Media Center clients.

 In 2001, following the bankruptcy of Kirch Media, production of the D-box ceased.
 However, many devices continue to be traded second-hand (often using online auction sites) and fairly high prices are paid because of the ability to gain services without payment.
 For this reason, there are also a significant number of, mostly German language, web sites and forums devoted to the devices.

 When the device was in production, both free and pay TV were limited to the SD resolution (e.g., PAL and NTSC), thus it is not possible to receive today's programs in HD with any of the D-Boxes or to modify them accordingly.